Ab initio descriptions of $A=16$ mirror nuclei with resonance and continuum coupling: Acknowledgments

 \section{Acknowledgments}

 Valuable discussions with Simin Wang are gratefully acknowledged.
-This work has been supported by the National Key Research and Development Program of China under Grant No. 2018YFA0404401; the National Natural Science Foundation of China under Grants No. 11835001, No. 11921006, No. 12035001 and No. 12205340; the Gansu Natural Science Foundation under Grant No. 22JR5RA123; the State Key Laboratory of Nuclear Physics and Technology, Peking University under Grant No. NPT2020ZZ01.
+This work has been supported by the National Natural Science Foundation of China under Grants No. 12335007, 11835001, 11921006, 12035001, 12205340 and 12135017; the Gansu Natural Science Foundation under Grant No. 22JR5RA123; the State Key Laboratory of Nuclear Physics and Technology, Peking University under Grant No. NPT2020ZZ01.
 We acknowledge the High-Performance Computing Platform of Peking University for providing computational resources.